PrincetonUniversity/slurm_mnist/README.md

 ## Tensorboard

 [Tensorboard](https://www.tensorflow.org/tensorboard/get_started) comes included in a Conda installation of TensorFlow.
 It can be used to view your graph, monitor training progress and more.
-It can be used on the head node a of cluster for non-intensive uses.
+It can be used on the head node of a cluster in non-intensive cases.
 It can be used intensively on Tigressdata.

 ## Using PyCharm on TigerGPU